MarcusHoltz/marcusholtz.github.io/_posts/2025-12-21-grafana-alloy-loki-docker-monitoring-and-alerts.md

 * * *

-### Section 3: Sending to Grafana Cloud (Optional)
+## Section 3: Sending Logs to Grafana Cloud

-You can send your logs to the cloud for safe-backup, sure.
+You can send your data to the cloud for safe-backup, sure.

 But the real reason, is Grafana's AI integration to the data.
-It can craft a fancy LogQL query detailing outliers and alerts with a single prompt.
+It can craft outliers and alerts with a single prompt.

-Want to send logs to Grafana Cloud?
+Want to send data to Grafana Cloud?
 Alloy makes this easy through its forwarding configuration.

 In the `config.alloy` file, you'll see commented-out blocks for Grafana Cloud.
 The configuration file was designed so you can enable or disable cloud logging simply by uncommenting those specific lines.